We understand that being faced with a will dispute when you are grieving the loss of a loved one is stressful and overwhelming.

 Please click here to view our FAQs about different sorts of will dispute.

-How we can help you resolve disputes related to wills and probate
+How our contentious probate solicitors can help you resolve disputes related to wills, probate and inheritance claims

 - We are experienced at working with complex family relationships, particularly where the deceased remarried and had children and stepchildren from these relationships.

 - We favour mediation as a cost-effective route to resolve a will dispute, rather than opting for court proceeding straight away.
 Mediation has the benefit of tending to be cheaper, quicker and less stressful than litigation.
 Mediation also gives family members an excellent opportunity to discuss and resolve any longstanding grievances.